Robert Cummings: Laurel Productions and The Bob Cummings Show

 Cummings returned to films with a supporting role in My Geisha (1962), written by Krasna.
+Variety called the actor "astonishingly youthful" and said "it's nice to see him back on the theatre screen."

 He was top-billed in Beach Party (1963), although the film is better remembered today for first teaming Frankie Avalon and Annette Funicello.
+In its review of the film Variety wrote "Cummings shows himself to be amenable farceur and notably at ease. in surroundings which might embarrass a less professional star."

 Cummings had supporting roles in two popular films, The Carpetbaggers (1964) with George Peppard and Alan Ladd and What a Way to Go!
 (1964) with Shirley MacLaine, and was in Theatre of Stars ("The Square Peg").

 Also in 1964, he was a guest as a beauty pageant judge in The Beverly Hillbillies episode, "The Race for Queen".

 My Living Doll

 In 1964–65, Cummings starred in another CBS sitcom, My Living Doll, co-starring Julie Newmar as Rhoda the robot and Jack Mullaney as his friend.
 After 21 episodes, Cummings asked to be written out of the show.
 It lasted five more episodes.